chirlu/sox/msvc9/Readme.txt

 This directory includes hand-crafted project files for building SoX under MSVC9.
 The project files may be replaced by expanding CMAKE support in the future, but for now, this is the easiest way to build SoX with MS Visual C++.
-The resulting sox.exe has support for all SoX features except magic, ffmpeg, and pulseaudio.
+The resulting sox.exe has support for all SoX features except magic, and pulseaudio.
 LAME (libmp3lame.dll or lame_enc.dll), MAD (libmad.dll or cygmad-0.dll), libsndfile (libsndfile-1.dll) and AMR support (libamrnb-3.dll, libamrwb-3.dll) are loaded at runtime if they are available.